-We introduce new features and enhancements with every release, so don't get left behind!
-Make the most from the latest Community Builder and template features.
+We introduce amazing features and enhancements with every release, so keep your community up to date!
 Typically, we automatically update your template to the latest version, so you can start adding the latest features to your community right away.
 However, when the changes are significant, you're required to manually update your template.